When you write your resume, the contact information section might not be your main concern.

 shaunafosterphotography.com

-Today you no longer actually mail your resume, so including your full address on your resume is unnecessary.
+Today you no longer have to mail in a physical copy of your resume, so including your full address on your resume isn’t necessary.

-Instead, let employers know which state you live in to show them that you’re already local and wouldn’t need to relocate.
+If you already live in the area where the company is located, let employers know which city and state you live in to show them that you wouldn’t need to relocate.

 3663 Margaret Street, Houston, TX 47587